 Preparing the Base

-• How to prepare the base for the pool shell
+• How contractors prepare the base for the pool shell

 • Importance of a solid and level base (using gravel and stone)